privacybydesign/pbdf-website/pages/en/irma-explanation.md

 It is built into the IRMA system that these verifiers must make very clear to you which attributes they request to see.
 You, as an IRMA user, have to explicitly agree to the release of those attributes.
-In this way it is clear and transparant who wants to know what about you.
+In this way it is clear and transparent who wants to know what about you.
 The IRMA app keeps its own log, so that you can see later which verifier has requested which attributes (at what time), and what you have revealed.
-If there are verifiers who request disproportionally much information from users, you can file a complaint, based on these logs, for instance with your (national) data protection authority.
+If there are verifiers who request disproportionately much information from users, you can file a complaint, based on these logs, for instance with your (national) data protection authority.